oddbird/oddsite/content/index.rst

   **Technology is only useful
   when it solves real problems for real people.**
   As your partner,
-  we'll help find those opportunities – providing `web application design and development`_, with a human focus from start to finish.
+  we’ll help find those opportunities – providing `web application design and development`_, with a human focus from start to finish.